LPardue/h2-grows-a-beard/draft-pardue-httpbis-h2-plus-plus.md

-An intermediary transforming an HTTP/1.x message to HTTP/2 Plus Plus MUST remove connection-specific header fields as discussed in {{Section 7.6.1 of RFC9110}}, or their messages will be treated by other HTTP/2 endpoints as malformed ({{malformed-messages}}).
+An intermediary transforming an HTTP/1.x message to HTTP/2 Plus Plus MUST remove connection-specific header fields as discussed in {{Section 7.6.1 of RFC9110}}, or their messages will be treated by other HTTP/2 Plus Plus endpoints as malformed ({{malformed-messages}}).

 ## HTTP Control Data

-HTTP/2 uses special pseudo-header fields beginning with a ':' character (ASCII 0x3a) to convey message control data (see {{Section 6.2 of RFC9110}}).
+HTTP/2 Plus Plus uses special pseudo-header fields beginning with a ':' character (ASCII 0x3a) to convey message control data (see {{Section 6.2 of RFC9110}}).

 Pseudo-header fields are not HTTP header fields.
 Endpoints MUST NOT generate pseudo-header fields other than those defined in this document.
 Note that an